Search All Research Studies

 Citation: Brewster AL, Fraze TK, Gottlieb LM .
 The role of value-based payment in promoting innovation to address social risks: a cross-sectional study of social risk screening by US physicians.
 Milbank Q 2020 Dec;98(4):1114-33. doi: 10.1111/1468-0009.12480..

-Keywords: Payment, Social Determinants of Health, Practice Patterns, Innovations and Emerging Issues, Screening, Risk, Value, Nutrition, Vulnerable Populations
+Keywords: Payment, Social Determinants of Health, Practice Patterns, Vulnerable Populations, Screening, Risk, Nutrition

 Skaathun B, Pho MT, Pollack HA